-After 3.5 years of its existence in India, Google’s payments’ arm Google Pay, or GPay as it’s called mostly, is now making a significant move towards monetization.
+After 3.5 years of its existence in India, Google’s payments arm Google Pay, or GPay as it’s called mostly, is now making a significant move towards monetization.

 On Thursday, the Alphabet-owned tech giant announced that Google Pay will soon roll out an update next week, allowing it to tap into its users’ transaction data and monetize the same.

 But, that being said, unlike WhatsApp, GPay intends to make the transition the right way.
-Thus it plans to give its existing users ample warning along with an option to opt-out from the upcoming change.
+Thus it plans to give its existing users ample warning along with an option to opt-out of the upcoming change.

 According to the company, users can prevent the Google Pay app from using any kind of their data, be it transactional or some other kind, as part of the changes starting in the next week.
-And to make sure users aren’t blindsided, the app, by default, will have users data sharing setting as opted-out.
+And to make sure users aren’t blindsided, the app, by default, will have user data sharing setting as opted-out.

 Now, what’s in store for users who do agree to share their transactional data with Google Pay?